-- Comply with all land-use restrictions and institutional controls; - Assist and cooperate with those performing the cleanup and provide access to the property; - Comply with all information requests and administrative subpoenas that have or may be issued in connection with the property; and - Provide all legally required notices. - i.
-Petroleum Sites.
-(Disregard this item if you do not have a petroleum site.)
+- 1. comply with all land-use restrictions and institutional controls; - 2. assist and cooperate with those performing the cleanup and provide access to the property; - 3. comply with all information requests and administrative subpoenas that have or may be issued in connection with the property; and - 4. provide all legally required notices. - i.
+Property Ownership Eligibility Petroleum Sites (Disregard this item if you do not have a petroleum site.)